Enalean/tuleap-documentation-en/languages/en/user-guide/svn.rst

     ``http://svn.projectname.SYS_DEFAULT_DOMAIN/svnroot/projectname`` in
     all the examples given on these pages.

    **Tip**

    It is not unusual to make a mistake when importing your source code into a fresh Subversion repository especially for new users.
 Typical mistakes are directories placed at the wrong level or with the wrong name.
 Nothing to fear though...
-If you want to start again from a fresh Subversion repository contact the SYS\_PRODUCT\_NAME Team to get your Subversion repository reinitialized.
+If you want to start again from a fresh Subversion repository contact the |SYSPRODUCTNAME| Team to get your Subversion repository reinitialized.
 Alternatively you can easily delete or move directories and files with any subversion client afterwards.

     **Note**

-    Note that if you already have a Subversion repository available, the SYS\_PRODUCT\_NAME Team can help you migrate this repository on SYS\_PRODUCT\_NAME and preserve all of your project history.
-We just need a dump of your Subversion tree generated with the ``svnadmin dump`` command.
-With this dump the SYS\_PRODUCT\_NAME Team will re-install everything for you on the SYS\_PRODUCT\_NAME server.
+    Note that if you already have a Subversion repository available, the
+    |SYSPRODUCTNAME| Team can help you migrate this repository on
+    |SYSPRODUCTNAME| and preserve all of your project history.
+We just
+    need a dump of your Subversion tree generated with the ``svnadmin dump`` command.
+With this dump the |SYSPRODUCTNAME|
+    Team will re-install everything for you on the |SYSPRODUCTNAME|
+    server.
 Contact us for more information.

 Checking Code Out
 -----------------

-*Audience: all SYS\_PRODUCT\_NAME users*
+*Audience: all |SYSPRODUCTNAME| users*

-Once a Subversion repository has been populated other SYS\_PRODUCT\_NAME users can checkout the source code and place it on their own workstation.
+Once a Subversion repository has been populated other |SYSPRODUCTNAME|
+users can checkout the source code and place it on their own workstation.
 The result is called a working copy in the Subversion jargon.
 Note that 'checkout' in the Subversion world does not mean that